When disaster strikes, you have to respond quickly.

 Try to put the incident into context and show that it is isolated (if it is).
 If the crisis has been triggered by an accident, highlight the safety protocols you have in place and your previously good record.
-This was a regular message put forward by Merlin Entertainment when managing the media following a serious crash on a rollercoaster at Alton Towers.

 Use examples to support the message you want to get across.
 Look to include examples of the steps that have been taken in response to the incident, examples of the company’s previously good safety record and examples of how the company is taking good care of victims.

 In an ideal world, you would be able to provide all the basic information a journalist would want to know.

 What happened?
 Where did it happen?
 When did it happen?
 Who was involved?
 Why did it happen?

 In reality, you are unlikely to have all of this information, particularly in the very early stages of a crisis media management incident.
 The good news is that journalists will not expect you to be able to go into any great detail at the start of an incident.

 While it will be beneficial to include as much information as you can, an effective holding statement can just acknowledge that something has gone wrong.

 This tweet from the Science Museum is a great example of quickly acknowledging there has been a significant issue while details are still being gathered: